Saffron in Africa

 Morocco has cultivated most of its mountainous areas with saffron.
 The area under cultivation in this country is about 600 hectares, and 500 families are engaged in this work.

 Saffron has been cultivated in southern Morocco for decades.
 Still, more than 95% of the production in this country occurs in the village of Taliouine, And this amount of production has made saffron the major product of the country.
+We can say Taliouine Saffron is quite famous.

 The government is also among the top supporters of saffron production.
 So Morocco can be considered one of the top ten producers of saffron – although the distance to the top places is long.
 According to existing rankings and surveys, Moroccan saffron is also high quality.